ColeSwinford/Stand-up-reminder/README.md

 # Stand-up-reminder
-A python script for Windows that reminds you to stand up every 20 minutes via silent toast notification
+A python script for Windows that reminds you to stand up every 20 minutes via toast notification

 # Notes
 - Developed on Python 3.11.1